GovReady/govready-q/docs/source/migration_guide_086_090.rst

      - See Project > has_read_priv
      - See below.
    * - Project > has_read_priv (Inverse is Project > get_all_participants)
-     - Team members + anyone with read privs to a task within this project + anyone who is a guest in dicussion within this project.
+     - Team members + anyone with read privs to a task within this project + anyone who is a guest in discussion within this project.
      - See below.
    * - Project > is_admin
      - Person flagged as project admin in ProjectMembership.